-Carrying twins is very different from carrying one baby.
-Read some of the most surprising differences between twin pregnancy vs single pregnancy symptoms.
+Carrying twins is different from carrying one baby.
+Read some of the most surprising differences between a twin pregnancy vs single pregnancy.

 I thought I had pregnancy down pat with my singleton.
-I did the research and went through nine months of pregnancy and finally, delivery.
-I figured my second pregnancy would be as simple as the second time around.
+I did the research, went through nine months of pregnancy and finally, delivery.
+And I figured my second pregnancy would be as simple as the first time around.

-Then, when I found out about the twins, I felt like I entered a whole new world with requirements and protocols I didn’t need to know with a singleton.
+Then, when I found out about the twins, I felt like I entered a new world with requirements and protocols I’d never heard of or didn’t need to know with a singleton.

-Below are surprising differences between singleton and twin pregnancies:
+Below are a few surprising differences between singleton and twin pregnancies:

 More fatigue and morning sickness